This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

 Enjoying the great outdoors with a physical disability can be challenging.
-To do the kinds of things that non-disabled people do without even thinking about it requires many more steps, as well as accessibility accommodations and even adaptive equipment.
-Thanks to accommodations in many parks, spending time outdoors is now something that everyone can do.
+To engage in the outdoors as non-disabled people do requires many more steps, as well as accessibility accommodations and even adaptive equipment.
+Thanks to accommodations in many parks, spending time outdoors is something everyone can do, including families with children with cerebral palsy.

 Anyone, but particularly someone living with the limitations of cerebral palsy, can benefit from the mood boost and other health effects of being in the fresh air.